AstrobioMike/AstrobioMike.github.io/R/managing-r-and-rstudio-with-conda.md

 <center><img src="../images/conda-rstudio.png"></center>

 > **Windows NOTE**
-> If running conda on a Windows computer, I believe we might also need to run the following commands before rstudio will open properly:
+> If running conda on a Windows computer, and the above failed to launch RStudio, running the following and trying again has worked for some folks:
 > ```bash
 > sudo apt-get update
 > sudo apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6
 > ```
-> So if the above failed to work I would try that.
-I don't have a Windows computer to test on unfortunately, but I found this when looking around thanks to this [page](https://nbisweden.github.io/workshop-scRNAseq/other/conda.html){:target="_blank"}.

 > **Mac NOTE**
 > You made need to install xcode command line tools for RStudio to open properly.
 To prompt to begin that, from the terminal, execute this: